BrainardLab/VirtualWorldColorConstancy/Examples/Readme.txt

     Read the function descriptions for the input options.

-2. To make sure that everything is was installed properly in Matlab do:
+2. To make sure that everything was installed properly type:

     RunToyVirtualWorldRecipes()